HEnquist/camilladsp/README.md

 ### Exclusive mode

-In exclusice mode CamillaDSP is able to control the sample rate of the devices.
+In exclusive mode CamillaDSP is able to control the sample rate of the devices.
 The settings for "Default format" in the Windows control panel isn't used.
 The sample format must be one that the device driver can accept.
 This usually matches the hardware capabilities of the device.
 For example a 24-bit USB device is likely to accept `S16LE` and `S24LE3`.
 Other formats may be supported depending on driver support.

 ### Shared mode